 Nonprofits are notorious for delaying the implementation of new technologies.
 However, for creating a great welcome series, marketing automation—the use of which is increasing at staggering rates—is exactly the technology nonprofits need to scale their fundraising efforts.

 Marketing automation helps charities automatically send the right communication at the right time without intervention from staff.
-The best automation tools span multiple channels, which means charities can automatically send emails, assign tasks, tag donors, or create direct mail segments from the same simple tools.
+The best automation tools are multichannel, which means nonprofits can automatically send emails, assign tasks, tag donors, or create direct mail segments from the same simple tools.

 Before you can automate a great welcome series, you need to better understand some best-practices for welcoming a new donor, and then design a series that meets the needs of your specific charity.

-Here are a few recommendations for an effective welcome series:
+Here are a few recommendations for marketing an effective nonprofit multichannel welcome series.

 There's no exact science to creating the perfect welcome series, but finding a way to thank and engage your new donors is critical to your organization.